 Welcome to the Open Archives Digital Collections of the University of Massachusetts Boston's Joseph P. Healey Library.

-University Archives & Special Collections in the Joseph P. Healey Library at UMass Boston collects materials related to the University's history, as well as materials that reflect the university's urban mission and strong support of community service, notably in collections of records of urban planning, social action, alternative movements, community organizations and local history related to neighboring communities including the Boston Harbor Islands.
+University Archives & Special Collections in the Joseph P. Healey Library at UMass Boston collects materials related to the University's history, as well as materials that reflect the university's urban mission and strong support of community service, notably in collections of records of urban planning, social action, alternative movements, community organizations and local history related to neighboring communities.

 We invite you to explore our collections, activities and resources here in the Open Archives Digital Collections site, through postings of events, project and activities on our Open Archives Blog, and through the Massachusetts Studies social network.
 Your participation and feedback in all of these are welcome.

 University Archives & Special Collections staff: